West Virginia’s capital officials reject abortion provider’s proposal to start syringe service

 West Virginia is the U.S. state with the highest rate of opioid overdoses.
 In 2021, the Centers for Disease Control and Prevention declared Charleston the scene of the country’s “most concerning HIV outbreak” due to intravenous drug use.

-Women’s Health Center of West Virginia providers said their proposal was part of an effort to expand services for marginalized communities now that a law restricting the circumstances under which abortion is allowed is in effect in the state.
+Women’s Health Center of West Virginia providers said their proposal was part of an effort to expand services for marginalized communities now that a near-total ban on abortion is in effect in the state.

 Syringe service programs operate by allowing people to exchange dirty syringes used to inject drugs for clean, sterile ones.
-They are CDC-recommended methods to curb the spread of infection and typically offer a range of services, including referrals to counseling and addiction treatment.
+They are CDC-recommended methods to curb the spread of infection and typically offer a range of services, including referrals to counseling and substance use disorder treatment.

 Such programs exist nationwide, but they are not without critics, who say they don’t do enough to prevent drug use.
 The city has one syringe service program now, located in the more affluent east end.
 A program run out of the Charleston-Kanawha Health Department was shuttered by the city in 2018.